Net sales and the cost of goods sold (COGS) are two figures found in every income statement.

 Tracking net sales might be easy, but tracking metrics that affected it, factors that caused a surge or drop in sales, can only be possible if you track metrics on a regular basis.

-The right CRM helps you track metrics, and presents data in a visual and easy-to decipher format and propels you to make decisions quickly.
-Freshworks CRM powered by Freddy AI delivers a layer of advanced AI capabilities on top of sales and marketing workflows.
+The right CRM helps you track metrics, and presents data in a visual and easy-to-decipher format, and propels you to make decisions quickly.
+Freshsales (formerly Freshworks CRM), powered by Freddy AI, delivers a layer of advanced AI capabilities on top of sales and marketing workflows.

 This empowers you to take actions based on insights delivered.
 Pull out revenue metrics from your sales CRM by source, salesperson, territory, and more, with revenue analytics.
 Pinpoint the campaigns that impacted metrics such as net sales and cost of sales.